Vaughan Metropolitan Centre station: SmartVMC Bus Terminal

-SmartVMC Bus Terminal (previously known as SmartCentres Place Bus Terminal) is a YRT bus terminal north of the station to the west side of Millway Avenue, outside the station's fare-paid area.
+SmartVMC Bus Terminal (originally named SmartCentres Place Bus Terminal) is a YRT bus terminal on the northwest corner of Apple Mill Road and Millway Avenue north of the station, outside the fare-paid area.
 Diamond Schmitt Architects designed the terminal in a horseshoe shape.
 The building features open architecture that can be accessed from every direction.
 There is a passenger kiss-and-ride area on Millway Avenue and an underground walkway linking it with the subway station and Viva rapidway station on Highway 7.

 The total cost of the terminal was approximately $32 million.
 The terminal was named after its developer, SmartCentres REIT, who contributed $15 million in financing for an underground connection between the bus terminal and the station.

 The terminal was opened on November 3, 2019, nearly two years after the station.
 It was expected to open in early 2018, shortly after the station itself, but it was delayed due to unspecified "unforeseen circumstances".
 Prior to the opening of the terminal, buses used the current kiss-and-ride area.

+Passengers using Presto, credit, or debit cards can transfer for free under the One Fare program between the TTC and YRT / Brampton Transit's Züm buses.
+The province reimburses each transit agency for lost revenue from the free transfers.
+As free card transfers need to be recorded for reimbursements, both the SmartVMC terminal and the Vivastation will remain outside the station's fare-paid area.
+This is also necessary to enforce double-fare payment for riders ineligible for free transfers.

 The following YRT routes serve the terminal:

-Since August 31, 2020, it is also served by a Brampton Transit bus rapid transit route, the 501 Züm Queen (which also serves the Vivastation on Highway 7):
+It is also served by a Brampton Transit bus rapid transit route, the 501 Züm Queen (which also stops at the Vivastation on Highway 7):

-The following YRT routes use an on-street stop at the station's main entrance on Highway 7 and do not stop inside the terminal or Vivastation:
+The following YRT route uses an on-street stop at the station's main entrance on Highway 7 and does not stop inside the terminal or Vivastation:

 Vivastation

 The Vaughan Metropolitan Centre Vivastation is a covered transfer facility in the centre of the Highway 7 Rapidway.
-It allows Viva Orange buses and Brampton Transit–operated 501 Züm Queen through-service buses to quickly serve the subway station without having to pull into the SmartVMC terminal, although the 501's main branch does terminate there while also serving the Vivastation.
+It allows Viva Orange buses and Brampton Transit–operated 501 Züm Queen through-service buses to quickly serve the subway station without having to pull into the SmartVMC terminal, although the 501 does terminate there (though it formerly continued to York University) while also serving the Vivastation.
 The facility is located directly above the station's concourse and connects to it via escalators and elevators.
-It is located south of the main station building and bus terminal, both of which can be accessed from the Vivastation either underground through the concourse or at ground level via a crosswalk and sidewalks.
+It is located south of the main station building and bus terminal, both of which can be accessed from the Vivastation either underground through the concourse or at ground level via crosswalks.